COMP6248-Reproducability-Challenge/DivideMix_reproducibility/code/README.md

-We also have made some changes for cifar-10:
+We also have made some changes for cifar-10 and cifar-100:

 `python Train_cifar_refinement_for_low_noise.py `